insideout10/wordlift-docs/docs/data-studio-connector.rst

 1. Search for it
 -----------------

-The first step to start creating your semantic SEO report is to search for WordLift on the `Google Data Studio connectors page <https://datastudio.google.com/datasources>`_.
+The first step to start creating your semantic SEO report is to search for WordLift on the `Google Looker Studio connectors page <https://datastudio.google.com/datasources>`_.

 .. image:: /images/wordlift-datastudio-connector-get-started.png